Wolverine971/9takes/src/blog/community/introducing-9takes-original.md

 </span>You can sort the comments by personality type.</span>
 <ul>
 <li>
-<span style="color: #5407d9">Insightful comments</span> come out when people are compared to others with the same personality type.
+<span style="color: var(--primary)">Insightful comments</span> come out when people are compared to others with the same personality type.
 You have to consider what patterns you are falling into.
 </li>
 </ul>
 </li>